 Generation in the Web

-In this tutorial we’ll be talking about how to perform generation in the web by executing a custom LSP command.
+In this tutorial we’ll be talking about how to perform generation in the web by listening for document builder notifications.
 There are multiple ways to hook into Langium to utilize the generator, such as by directly exporting the generator API.
-However by using the LSP as is, we can save ourselves the effort of doing additional work.
-By using an LSP command, we can quickly and easily integrate new functionality into our existing Langium + Monaco integration.
+However, by listening to notifications from the document builder, we can do this with less code.
+This lets us quickly integrate new functionality into our existing Langium + Monaco integration, and focus more on what we would want to do with the generated output.

 The parts that we still need to setup are: